digdilem/taskpony/README.md

 The default page shows a pulldown menu at the top with an entry for the Default List (change this in the Lists page) followed by "All Lists" followed by an alpha-sorted list of the remaining Lists.

 Below that is a quick entry form that allows you to add a task to the current list.
-Because it's autofocused, you can enter multiple tasks by typing, hitting enter, then typing the next one without needing to reselect with the mouse.
+Because it's autofocused, you can enter multiple tasks by typing, hitting enter, then typing the next one without needing to reselect it with the mouse.
 This form will be missing if "All lists" is selected.

 Then the main tasks lists is shown.
 Tick the checkbox to mark a task as *completed* which removes it from the *active* tasks.